By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-What ritual can you create to chase away your depressed or anxiety?
+What ritual can you create to chase away your depression or anxiety?

 Make your morning coffee mean more than a jolt of caffeine before the rat race.